And I Must Scream: Film

 - Anyone affected by the Kragle is completely frozen in place.
 The Big Bad's plan was to inflict this on the whole universe so that nobody would be able to mess up his stuff.

-This also happens to Emmet after he fall off the edge of the universe
+- This also happens to Emmet after he falls off the edge of the universe.

-This also happens to Good Cop Bad Cop, who gets his Good Cop side erased off with nail polish after refusing his loyalty to Lord Business when he doesn't Kragle his parents, while both sides are still conscious, with a substance that doesn't bode well for LEG Os.
+- This also happens to Good Cop Bad Cop, who gets his Good Cop side erased off with nail polish remover after refusing his loyalty to Lord Business when he doesn't Kragle his parents, while both sides are still conscious, with a substance that doesn't bode well for LEGOs.
 Imagine experiencing your erasure out of existence, or actually feel your other half be ripped from you.
 Either way, you're helpless as it happens.